 Tip: When cooking with a water bath, add the water to the pan before you add the batter to your bowls, this makes it so much less stressful.
 Put your baking dish on a baking sheet so you can easily transport it to and from the oven with minimal sloshing.

 Note: the little silver spoons I used were my great grandmother’s, and they’re very old coin silver spoons from the 1800s.
 They’ve been sitting in a drawer for ages, but lately I’ve been enjoying getting out the random silverware that I’ve acquired/inherited over the years and putting it to use.
 Why let it waste away in a drawer or a box?
-(I’m working on a post all about it, so if you’re interested, stay tuned.)

 - Buttermilk Lemon Bread